How to Extract (Unzip) tar.gz Files in Linux

 tar -xf archive.tar.gz

-The tar command will auto-detect the compression type and extract the archive.
+The tar command auto-detects the compression type for local archives.
 You can use the same command to extract tar archives compressed with other algorithms such as .tar.bz2 .

-The -v option makes the tar command more visible and prints the names of the files being extracted on the terminal.
+The -v option makes the tar command more verbose and prints the names of the files being extracted on the terminal.

 Terminal